A suspected attack by Yemen's Houthi rebels targets a ship transiting the Bab el-Mandeb Strait

 The Houthis maintain that their attacks target ships linked to Israel, the United States or Britain as part of rebel support for the militant group Hamas in its war against Israel in the Gaza Strip.
 However, many of the ships attacked have little or no connection to the Israel-Hamas war — including some bound for Iran.

-The sudden uptick in assaults come after a relatively quiet week and a half.
+The sudden uptick in assaults in the Red Sea corridor come after a relatively quiet week and a half.
 The rebels gave no explanation for the pause and the resumption of attacks.

 However, the aircraft carrier USS Theodore Roosevelt is due to enter the Middle East region and replace the USS Dwight D. Eisenhower, which had spent months in the Red Sea to counter the Houthis.